gt-cs3220/gt-cs3220.github.io/assignment5.md

 **Description**:

-In this assignment, you will use PYNQ programming platforms with Vitis HLS, vivado, Jupyter Notebook as we did in lab #5.
+In this assignment, you will use PYNQ programming platforms with Vitis HLS, Vivado, Jupyter Notebook as we did in lab #5.

 Please see lab #5 instruction.
 All steps in part#2 in Lab #5 have to be repeated for the code.

-Pleae check the file names, top modules etc.
+Please check the file names, top modules etc.

 In this assignment, you will implement a BF16 format multiplier.

+## Part-1
-Part-1:  complete the multipler driver.
+Complete the multiplier driver.
 We provide a frame for you to start (mulbf16.ipynb).

 You need to repeat the lab #5 steps to generate files.
-You have to change the JN file to upload the correct files.
+You have to change the JupyterNotebook (.ipynb) file to upload the correct files.

-Part-2:
+## Part-2
-comple mulBF16 which multiplies two BF16 variables.
+Complete  mulBF16 which multiplies two BF16 variables.
 Please see 7.lec_fp.pptx file to study the multiplier and BF16 format.
 You need to support (1) normalized numeric values (exp are not 0 or